-Jacobs crosscut trail drifts along the front range of the Superstitions at a right angle to the many trails that lead up to the Superstitions.
+Jacob's Trail #58 drifts along the front range of the Superstitions at a right angle to the many trails that lead up to the Superstitions.
 It is a great moderate introduction to the terrain and condition of the rugged trails making up the Superstition Wilderness.
 It offers an amazing diverse display of sonoran vegetation and awesome views of this intriguing mountain range.
-The trail is described as one way from north to south starting at the Crosscut trailhead off First Water Road and ending at the Broadway trailhead.
+The trail is described as one way from north to south starting at the Crosscut Trailhead off First Water Road and ending at the Broadway trailhead.
 It makes a great key exchange, shuttle hike, or combination with other trails to make a lasso loop or continuing backpack.

 South of the Siphon Draw trail I would not recommend mountain bikes as the trail gets considerably rougher.
 Fields of rocks are camouflaged by the brittle brush.
 There is a great spot to take a break at about 2.6 miles.
 A huge flat top boulder is a nice spot for a snack and to enjoy views of the flatiron soon to be out of sight.
 There are homes off to the west and occasional sounds of civilization.
 Perhaps you will be lucky and hear the train whistle or the mine tour whistle at the Goldfield Ghost town.
 The return echos out of Siphon Draw are awesome.
 On the day I scouted this hike some emergency response sirens started a chorus of animal sounds from the residential area.
 Dogs howling, horses, mules, and donkeys responding in kind.
 It was quite a symphony.
 As things settled down you could hear one lone carpenter pounding nails on a new build.
 Just short of three miles after crossing a large wash the mature vegetation suddenly resumes with several ancient ironwood trees followed by great stands of prickly pear.
 Soon a grove of cholla with views ahead of a forest of saguaro.
 The trail now approaches a boulder field with some being the size of small houses.
 The trail gets thick with adult acacia and palo verde.
 The Silly Mountain complex lies ahead in the distance and looks small from this vantage point.